Colombia Country Summary

 Economy

-Colombia's economy, with a population of 52.4 million, has shown signs of slowing growth, expanding by only 0.6 percent in 2023 after a robust post-pandemic recovery.
-Contributing factors to this slowdown include a 25 percent decrease in investment, high interest rates, and a challenging business climate, particularly affecting key sectors like construction and manufacturing.
-Despite these challenges, the government has implemented tax reforms aimed at stimulating the economy and increasing employment.
+Colombia's economy, with a population of 52.4 million, grew by only 0.6 percent in 2023, reflecting a significant slowdown after two years of recovery from the pandemic.
+Contributing factors to this decline include a 25 percent drop in investment, high interest rates, and a challenging business climate, particularly affecting key sectors like construction and manufacturing.
+Despite these challenges, foreign direct investment (FDI) rose by 1.5 percent from 2022 to 2023, indicating some resilience in attracting capital.

 Buy Full Colombia Report